swarbler/bestof/tech/pc-builds/cases.md

 > The Montech Air 100 is an mATX case, whereas the 903 can fit ATX motherboards

-{: .alternative-title }
-> alternative budget mATX case
->
-> Lian Li DAN A3-mATX is a nice-looking case, there's also a wood panel option!
+> Lian Li DAN A3-mATX is a nice-looking case, and there's also a wood panel option!

 ## SFF (mini-ITX)